Mentally Strong: 6 Strategies for Raising A Resilient Child

-You’re resilient and able to bounce back from disappointment.
-You’re also empathetic and realistic when it comes to setting expectations for yourself and for others.
+On the contrary.
+An individual who is mentally strong is resilient and able to bounce back from disappointment.
+They are empathetic and realistic when it comes to setting expectations for themselves and for others.

 So what does it take to raise a mentally strong kid?

 Here are 6 strategies that you can implement and teach your children how to be mentally strong and to eventually become healthy-minded adults.